Timilehin3/dunnis-haven/README.md

-NB ; THIS IS A DEMO JEWELRY WEBSITE
+# NB ; THIS IS A AI Generated JEWELRY WEBSITE

 # Sparkling Gems Jewelry Website